Isocrates: Panathenaicus

 In Panathenaicus, Isocrates argues with a student about the literacy of the Spartans.
-In section 250, the student claims that the most intelligent of the Spartans admired and owned copies of some of Isocrates' speeches.
+In section 250, the student claims that the most intelligent of the Spartans admired and owned copies of some of Isocrates's speeches.
 The implication is that some Spartans had books, were able to read them, and were eager to do so.
 The Spartans, however, needed an interpreter to clear up any misunderstandings of double meanings which might lie concealed beneath the surface of complicated words.
 This text indicates that some Spartans were not illiterate.
 This text is important to scholars' understanding of literacy in Sparta because it indicates that Spartans were able to read and that they often put written documents to use in their public affairs.